YJiangcm/MSBD_5001_kaggle/README.md

           * open the SVT_model.ipynb
           * the required packages include: numpy, pandas, time
           * run all the codes, the submission csv will be saved in the current working path

+## 3. The submission results:
+I wrote two models, so it's fine to choose the one that makes better performance in the test set.

 ## LICENSE
 Please refer to [MIT License Copyright (c) 2020 YJiangcm](https://github.com/YJiangcm/MSBD_5001_kaggle/blob/master/LICENSE)